RCT Risk Assessment

 1. Protocol Analysis: The tool reads lengthy PDF documents containing details about the trial design, objectives, and methods.

-2. Key Factor Extraction: Using NLP, the tool extracts crucial information such as planned sample size, trial duration, and details on how researchers will control external variables.
+2. Key Factor Extraction: Using NLP, the tool extracts crucial features such as planned sample size, effect estimate, presence/absence of a statistical analysis plan (SAP).

-3. Risk Assessment: Based on these extracted factors, the tool applies machine learning algorithms to predict the likelihood of the trial not producing informative results.
+3. Risk Assessment: Based on these extracted factors, the tool sums a score to calculate a traffic-light risk level.

 Benefits of the Tool

-• Early Identification of Risk: By analyzing protocols before the trial begins, the tool can identify potential weaknesses and allow researchers to make adjustments to improve the trial’s informativeness.
+• Early Identification of Design Flaws: By analyzing protocols before the trial begins, the tool can identify potential weaknesses in the trial design and allow researchers to make adjustments to improve the trial’s informativeness.

 • Improved Resource Allocation: Organizations can prioritize trials with a lower risk of failure, making the most of their resources.